This is a link to a video of our Slab City location I took with my new Hubsan X4 Drone: https://www.youtube.com/watch?v=vImbm5fkEck

 If you decide to spend some time here remember that their is ample space to park so you don't have to pull right up next to the campsite next to you.
 You can set up your camp anywhere rent free and if you respect your neighbor you will get the same in return.
 Leave some room and consider the fact that they might like to enjoy the desert without having to listen to your personal conversations, tv, radio or generator.

 Speaking of generators over the years Slab City campers have come to realize that when it comes to generating electricity solar panels are easier, more reliable, more economical, as well as less noisy.
 I think on a per capita basis Slab City could have one of the highest percentages of solar powered residences in the country.
-I have been selling and installing solar panels here since 1986 and I would be happy to help you with your electrical needs by installing a solar electric system.
-You can enjoy the quiet of the desert with all the comforts of home.
+I have been selling and installing solar panels here since 1986.
+A lot of these solar systems you may see I helped in some way.
+I no longer am selling and installing but still like to talk with previous customers about anything even solar systems.

 Pack it in pack and pack a little extra out.
 A lot of people don't but you don't have to be one of them.
 I have found over the years that if you set an example in this regard others will follow.